Kings-World/sapphire-plugins/packages/cron/README.md

 	cron: {
 		/**
 		 * Whether to disable Sentry cron monitoring
-		 * @default true
+		 * @default false
 		 */
 		disableSentry: false,
 		/**
 		 * The timezone to use for the cron tasks
 		 * @default 'UTC'
 		 */
-		timeZone: 'Europe/London' // set the timezone
+		timeZone: 'Europe/London'
 	}
 };
 ```

--   The `disableSentry` option is used to disable [Sentry's cron monitoring](https://docs.sentry.io/product/crons/).
-If you do not use Sentry, you can safely ignore this option.
-If you use Sentry, you can set this to `false` to enable cron monitoring.
+- The `disableSentry` option is used to disable Sentry's cron monitoring.
+By default, it is set to `false`, which means Sentry cron monitoring is enabled if the `@sentry/node` package is installed and configured.
+This makes using Sentry an opt-in feature - you first opt in by installing `@sentry/node`.
+The `disableSentry` option then allows you to opt out in specific situations.
+You can set this to `true` to disable cron monitoring, which can be useful during development or if you haven't provided a Sentry DSN.
+If you don't use Sentry at all (i.e., `@sentry/node` is not installed), this option has no effect and can be safely ignored.

 In order to use the cron tasks anywhere other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of `@sapphire/framework`.
 For pieces, you can simply use `this.container.cron` to access this plugin's methods.